hyperledger-bevel/bevel-operator-fabric/website-docs/docs/gateway-api/introduction.md

 In other words, now the hlf-network can be set up by various other proxies other than Istio.

 More about the supported implementations of Gateway API: [Gateway API Implementations](https://gateway-api.sigs.k8s.io/implementations/)

+## How to use the Gateway API?

+Refer to the [Getting Started](./getting-started.md) guide to learn how to use the Gateway API with the hlf-operator.

+## How to use the Gateway API with the hlf-operator?

+Refer to the [Implementation](./implementation.md) guide to learn how to use the Gateway API with the hlf-operator.